Our Duty of Candour Report for 2024/25.

-All health and social care services in Scotland have a duty of candour.
-This is a legal requirement which means that when things go wrong and mistakes happen, the people affected understand what has happened, receive an apology, and that organisations learn how to improve for the future.
+All health and social care services in the United Kingdom have statutory obligations regarding the duty of candour, a legal requirement which means that when things go wrong and medical mistakes happen, the people affected understand what has happened, receive an apology, and that organisations learn how to improve their practices for the future.

 In England, the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 establishes similar principles and requirements, except for the mandatory reporting element.
 The Care Quality Commission (CQC) can prosecute a registered service for a breach of Reg.
 20 under the Act.

-This document complies with our obligations in Scotland.
+This report complies with our regulatory obligations in Scotland.

-This short report describes how our healthcare services have operated the duty of candour during the time between 1 April 2023 and 31 March 2024.
+This short report describes how our healthcare services in Scotland have operated the duty of candour during the charity’s financial year from 1 April 2024 to 31 March 2025.
 The information contained in this report is also shared with the Scottish regulator (Care Inspectorate) Reg.
 Service No: SP2004004093.

 Our ‘Being Open and Duty of Candour Policy’ is in place and regularly reviewed.
 Our incident report procedures accounts for our obligation to monitor and report duty of candour incidents.
 Our L&D programme includes an e-learning module for all staff on duty of candour.